 Receives signed task-session webhooks from Leadtime.

-Starts or resumes the configured OpenClaw agent for that bot.
+Starts or resumes the configured OpenClaw agent for that agent.

 Reports session status, logs, final results, and errors back to Leadtime.

-Uses a bot token for normal Leadtime API actions, so comments and status changes are attributed to the bot.
+Uses an agent token for normal Leadtime API actions, so comments and status changes are attributed to the agent.

 The setup code is one-time use.
-Leadtime does not create the bot token or enable sessions until the OpenClaw setup claims the code.
-When it is claimed, Leadtime enables task sessions, creates the needed bot token, stores the OpenClaw webhook URL, and returns the secrets to the plugin.
+Leadtime does not create the agent token or enable sessions until the OpenClaw setup claims the code.
+When it is claimed, Leadtime enables task sessions, creates the needed agent token, stores the OpenClaw webhook URL, and returns the secrets to the plugin.

 Basic mode gives OpenClaw focused tools for task status and task comments.